MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-OSFI-Canada.md

 hideEdit: true
 ---

-# Compliance Offering: Office of the Superintendent of Financial Institutions (OSFI) Canada
+# Compliance offering: Office of the Superintendent of Financial Institutions (OSFI) Canada

 ## About the OSFI